 The Ribbleton Butterfly - A Sign of the Times

-That's the new symbol for our parish, showing itself off at the top of the page.
+This is the symbol for our parish, showing itself off at the top of the page.

 Yes, it's a butterfly; a sign of new life as it emerges from its chrysalis.
 A sign of hope and resurrection.